prcore/docs/content/workflow/project-operations/update-basic-information.md

 weight: 40
 ---

-This step is optional.
-If you would like to update the basic information of the project, you can do so.
+This step is entirely optional.
+However, if the user wishes to update the fundamental information of the project, they can do so at any point in time.

 ## Request